Greater Scaup

 A joint group of American and Canadian scientists researching scaup migration across the Great Lakes found that 100% of female greater scaup, and 77% of female lesser scaup, had escalated levels of selenium in their bodies.
 Selenium is an occurring semimetallic trace element that occurs naturally in some soils and minute amounts are necessary for animal life.
 However excessive selenium can cause reproductive harm and is highly toxic.
 On their migration across the Great Lakes, greater scaups are at risk of ingesting selenium by eating the invasive zebra mussels, which can render the female infertile.[3]
 This sterilization of females is causing the population to decrease.

 In a study of 107 scaup, they all had traces of iron, zinc, manganese, copper, lead, cadmium, cobalt and nickel in their tissue samples with varying concentrations of metals in different types of tissues.
 Further analysis revealed that the kidneys had the highest levels of cadmium, the liver had the highest levels of copper and manganese, the liver and the stomach had the highest levels of zinc, and the lungs and liver had the highest levels of iron.[35]
-There was no difference in concentration when comparing genders.
+There was no difference in concentration when comparing sexes.

 Conservation